m9iv/m9iv/README.md

-Hello 👋🏻
+Hi there 👋🏻

-I am a frontend web developer passionate about building intuitive interfaces.
+I’m a frontend developer, currently focusing on React, TypeScript, and Tailwind.
+I enjoy building clean, intuitive interfaces with smart UX.

-In my free time, I enjoy [3D modeling](https://www.artstation.com/one_eyri), and bringing my designs to life through [3D printing](https://www.thingiverse.com/m9iv/designs).
+In my free time, I like 3D modeling (my own [projects for 3D printing](https://www.thingiverse.com/m9iv/designs), and sometimes [environments and props](https://www.artstation.com/one_eyri)).
+I’m also learning how to play chess.